 Broken windows, walls which falls apart and trees which start to grow in the buildings, is some of what you can expect here.
 You can see graffiti on the walls and that people damaged some parts.
 Entering the grounds is probably (officially) not allowed.
 The entrance is through the fence.
 It is really interesting and exciting to be there and explore this former hospital.
 You might not be alone there either.
 While we were there we saw several teenagers who also took photos and played there.

 The best way to get there is with M4 from the city centre and get off in Hansastraße in Weißensee.
 Enjoy the spooky time in this former baby and children hospital but be careful.
 The stairs and walls have seen better days.
 It is definitely an attraction off the beaten track in Berlin.

 Rixdorf – a Bohemian village

 Zionskirche is located in the northern part of Berlin-Mitte and it has a 67m high tower.
 The church itself might not be the most beautiful or important one.
-The best part is going up in the tower and have a great views over Berlin for very little money.
+It is for sure off the beaten track in Berlin.
+The best part is going up in the tower and having great views over Berlin for very little money.
 The entrance to the tower is only 1€ per person.
 Compared to the TV tower at Alexanderplatz, it is very cheap.
 You can do this only on Sundays in the afternoon.
-We would recommend this to everyone who likes to see a city from above and doesn’t wanna spent lots of money for the touristy towers and attractions.
-After the climb you can enjoy a drink in one of the bars or restaurants around the church or in nearby Kastanienallee.
+We would recommend this to everyone who likes to see a city from above and doesn’t wanna spend lots of money on touristy towers and attractions.
+After the climb, you can enjoy a drink in one of the bars or restaurants around the church or in nearby Kastanienallee.